PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 <script src="https://cdn.rawgit.com/mahuntington/mapping-demo/master/map_data3.js" charset="utf-8"></script>
 ```

 This just loads an external javascript file which sets our GeoJSON data to a variable.
+Here's what the beginning of it looks like:

 ```javascript
 var map_json = {